What is the mission of the Colorado Board of Parole?

 (X) Whether the offender had previously absconded or escaped or attempted to abscond or escape while on community supervision; and

-(XI) Whether the offender completed or worked toward completing a high school diploma, a high school equivalency examination, as defined in section 22-33-102 (8.5), C.R.S., or a college degree during his or her period of incarceration.
+(XI) Whether the offender successfully completed or worked toward completing a high school diploma, a high school equivalency examination, as defined in section 22-33-102 (8.5), C.R.S., or a college degree during his or her period of incarceration.